Dr Samantha Pomroy

-- I have a strong interest in Athletics and Rowing and understand the demands unique to these athletes
+- I have a strong interest in Rugby, Athletics, Cricket and Rowing and understand the demands unique to these athletes.

 - I have a keen interest in adolescent medicine and enjoy being part of the development of junior athletes at all levels.

-- Team Doctor for the Senior Australian Athletics Team (IAAF World Championships 2019 Doha, Commonwealth Games Gold Coast 2018) and Lead Doctor for the Junior Australian Athletics Team for the World Juniors in Finland 2018.
+- Touring Team Doctor for the Australian Athletics Team Beijing Olympics 2021, Senior Australian Athletics Team (IAAF World Championships 2019 Doha, Commonwealth Games Gold Coast 2018) and Lead Doctor for the Junior Australian Athletics Team for the World Juniors in Finland 2018.